Nesousx/masoopy-web/content/posts/2021-07-31-HTB-Armageddon-without-MetaSploit..md

 When I first did the box, there was nothing on [GTFObins](https://gtfobins.github.io/), but since there is today, let's do it the easy way!

-I simply modified the first line with, replacing `id` command with `cat /root/root.txt`.
+We simply modify the first line, replacing `id` command with `cat /root/root.txt`.

-Finally, run it like : `sudo snap install plop_1.0_all.snap --dangerous --devmode` in order to get root's flag:
+Finally, we run it like : `sudo snap install plop_1.0_all.snap --dangerous --devmode` in order to get root's flag:

 ![Root Flag](/images/2021/07/Armageddon_Root_Flag.png)